Emandi-Srinivas/PlasmaLens/README.md

 **Dataset :** **`Auto-WCBleedGen Challenge Data Sets`**

 ## OBJECTIVE-
-The objective of Auto-WCEBleedGen-Challenge is to provide opportunity for the development, testing and evaluation of Artificial Intelligence (AI) models to detect and classify the Bleeding and Non-Bleeding frames extracted from Wireless Capsule Endoscopy (WCE) videos and further detect the bleeding region in that frame.
+The objective of Auto-WCEBleedGen-Challenge is to provide the opportunity for the development, testing, and evaluation of Artificial Intelligence (AI) models to detect and classify the Bleeding and Non-Bleeding frames extracted from Wireless Capsule Endoscopy (WCE) videos and further detect the bleeding region in that frame.

 ## Okay Cool, How did we build it?

 #### Imported dataset from **[Auto-WCBleedGen Challenge Data Sets1](https://zenodo.org/records/10642779)** , **[Auto-WCBleedGen Challenge Data Sets2](https://zenodo.org/records/10156571)** Module.

-The dataset for the Auto-WCEBleedGen-Challenge consists of Training Dataset, Test Dataset 1 and Test Dataset 2.
+The dataset for the Auto-WCEBleedGen-Challenge consists of the Training Dataset, Test Dataset 1, and Test Dataset 2.

 Training Dataset: It consists of Annotations and Images for both Bleeding and Non-Bleeding frames along with Bounding boxes for the Bleeding frames.
-The Training Data is divided in 80:20 as training and validation dataset.
+The Training Data is divided in 80:20 as the training and validation dataset.

-Testing Dataset: Test Dataset 1 contains 49 frames collected randomly from seven different patient's data.
-Test Dataset 2 contains 515 frames collected from twenty-three different patient's data.
+Testing Dataset: Test Dataset 1 contains 49 frames collected randomly from seven different patient data.
+Test Dataset 2 contains 515 frames collected from twenty-three different patient data.

 #### Mixed precision is the use of both 16-bit and 32-bit floating-point types in a model during training to make it **run faster** and use **less memory**.